My Google Drive Freezes!

 Step 2.
 Then, navigate to the Google Drive option and right-click on it.
 After that, click Uninstall and it will uninstall from your PC.

-Step 2.
+Step 4.
 Now, open any web browser and go to the Google Drive download page to download the latest Google Drive software.
-Install and start it in the correct way.
+Install and start it correctly.

 On Android: